 For both the Conditional Use Permit (CUP) and Rezoning pathways, the approving authority or authorities consider the applicant’s application materials, the staff report and recommendation, and public input at a public hearing before any discussion and voting.

-The approving authority also considers standards for review in the Unified Development Ordinance (UDO) and consistency with the comprehensive plan.
 As noted in Step 4, the public is welcome to submit written comments ahead of time and/or share comments at the meeting.
-Below are overviews of the meetings for each type of request.
+Overviews of the meetings for each type of request are provided below.
 The descriptions include links on where to find specific meetings times and dates for any active applications.

 Conditional Use Permit (CUP) Pathway: Board of Adjustment review and decision vote

 CUP applications are considered by the Johnson County Board of Adjustment (BOA) at a regular meeting (typically held the third Wednesday of each month), which includes the public hearing where people can comment.
 The BOA decision is not additionally reviewed or voted on by any other County authority such as the Board of Supervisors.
-Active BOA applications are available by scrolling at the website here.

 Rezoning Pathway: Planning and Zoning Commission review and recommendation vote followed by Board of Supervisors review and decision vote